Joseeelv/Joseeelv.github.io/_posts/2024-08-02-AgentSudo.md

     <img src="../assets/images/Rooms/AgentSudo/g.png" alt="Untitled" onclick="openModal(this.src)" />
 </div>

-Finally, in the root directory there is a file called *root.txt* which contain the flag.ç
+Finally, in the root directory there is a file called *root.txt* which contain the flag.

 ---